vuejsdevelopers/vuejs-poster-shop/README.md

 6. Your site will be available at *localhost:[PORT]* where `PORT` is whatever value is set in your `.env` file.

+#### Lecture branches

+Note that branches in the repo named `lecture/xxx` correspond to course lectures.

 #### It's not working!